echolang/docs/guide/tour.md

 yours is spelled out, in your own source.

 Most of the time you do not want to give the thing away, you just want the function to look at it.
 That is a borrow, written `&` on the parameter.
-The call site says nothing — a borrow takes nothing, so it does not need announcing the way `mv` does:
+The call site says nothing, because a borrow takes nothing and so does not need announcing the way `mv` does:

 ```echo
 function total(const array<int32>& $xs) : int32